rreede/rreede/README.md

 My specialties are <strong>HTML, CSS, JavaScript </strong>

-💬 I'm currently open to front-end web development jobs.
+⚡ Fun fact: I have a college degree in Applied Informatics from Tallinn University, where I studied web design/graphic design and web development.

 🌱 I’m currently learning Javascript and ReactJS in more depth.

-⚡ Fun fact: I have a college degree in Applied Informatics from Tallinn University, where I studied web design/graphic design and web development.

 🔭 You can learn more about me and my projects on my website: https://rreede.github.io/

+💬 I'm currently open to a front-end web development job.

 <h2> 📫 Contact me:</h2>